-Technically there is no such thing as private student loan forgiveness.
+Technically, there is no such thing as private student loan forgiveness.
 It's highly searched because it's thought to be synonymous with federal student loan forgiveness, which does exist.
 What does exist for private student loans are debt help programs.
 We wrote this article using the word private to help clarify and point borrowers looking for to lower their private student loans in the right direction.

-A company that specializes in this service can usually get you a negotiated payoff for about 50% to 60% of what you owe, which includes their fee.
-They are able to get better settlement offers because they use the power of leverage to your advantage.
-By settling in a bulk fashion, they are able to get lower settlements.
+A company that specializes in this service can usually get you a reduced payoff of about 50% to 60% of what you owe, which includes their fee.
+Debt forgiveness companies are able to get better settlement offers because they use the power of leverage to your advantage.
+By settling in bulk, they are able to get lower settlements.
 This is because it cheaper and less time consuming for creditors and lenders to approve settlements in this manner.

 Pick a Good, Reputable Company

 We can't stress this enough, when considering a company that provides debt forgiveness, make sure they are reputable.
 Also, make sure they are easy to deal with.
 This is important because you will be working with them during the duration of the forgiveness process.

 With the internet being the vast wealth of information it is, you can check out a company's reputation fairly easy.
 There's no excuse to skip this step!..
 Smiley face.